kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 ignored, which also means the server MUST NOT send the "server_name" extension to the client.

-Upon determining the true SNI, the client-facing server then either serves the connection directly (if in Shared Mode), in which case it executes the steps in the following section, or forwards the TLS connection to the backend server (if in Split Mode).
-In the latter case, it does not make any changes to the TLS messages, but just blindly forwards them.
+Upon determining the true SNI, the client-facing server reverses the transformation of the ClientHello as defined in {{esni-transformation}}, then forwards that recovered message to the backend server.
+The reverse transformation MUST also be applied to the ClientHello sent in response to a HelloRetryRequest.

-If the ClientHello is the result of a HelloRetryRequest, servers MUST abort the connection with an "illegal_parameter" alert if any of the ClientEncryptedSNI.suite, ClientEncryptedSNI.key_share, ClientEncryptedSNI.record_digest, or decrypted ClientESNIInner values from the second ClientHello do not match that of the first ClientHello.

-## Shared Mode Server Behavior
+## Backend Server Behavior {#backend-server-behavior}

-A server operating in Shared Mode uses PaddedServerNameList.sni as if it were the "server_name" extension to finish the handshake.
-It SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the largest possible Certificate (message) covered by the same ESNI key.
-Moreover, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions with the "response_type" field set to "esni_accept" and the "nonce" field set to the decrypted PaddedServerNameList.nonce value from the client "encrypted_server_name" extension.
+The backend server SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the largest possible Certificate message covered by the same ESNI keys.

-If the server sends a NewSessionTicket message, the corresponding ESNI PSK MUST be ignored by all other servers in the deployment when not negotiating ESNI, including servers which do not implement this specification.

-This restriction provides robustness for rollbacks (see {{misconfiguration}}).

-## Split Mode Server Behavior {#backend-server-behavior}

-In Split Mode, the backend server must know PaddedServerNameList.nonce to echo it back in EncryptedExtensions and complete the handshake.
-{{communicating-sni}} describes one mechanism for sending both PaddedServerNameList.sni and ClientESNIInner.nonce to the backend server.
-Thus, backend servers function the same as servers operating in Shared Mode.

-As in Shared Mode, if the backend server sends a NewSessionTicket message, the corresponding ESNI PSK MUST be ignored by other servers in the deployment when not negotiating ESNI, including servers which do not implement this specification.
+The backend server SHOULD ignore the "encrypted_server_name" extension of type `esni_parameters`, as the purpose of this parameters is to derive the handshake traffic secret from a handshake transcript invisible to an observer.

 # Compatibility Issues